liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 ## Enabling X-Pack Security

 | **Elasticsearch 6.x:** If you're using Elasticsearch 6, you'll need a Liferay
-| Enterprise Search (LES) subscription to use X-Pack.
-Starting with the Liferay
+| Enterprise Search (LES) subscription to use X-Pack Security in your Liferay DXP-Elasticsearch stack.
-| Connector to Elasticsearch 7 (available on Liferay Marketplace), X-Pack security
+| Starting with the _Liferay Connector to Elasticsearch 7_ (available on Liferay Marketplace), X-Pack security
 | is included by default.
-X-Pack monitoring still requires LES.
+Liferay Enterprise Search Monitoring still requires LES.

 The first thing to do is enable X-Pack security.
 Add this setting in `elasticsearch.yml`: